Accel

 Seed Round in 2012

-Floored Inc. is a software company based in New York City that specializes in 3D modeling software designed for the real estate sector.
-Founded in 2012 and previously known as Lofty, Inc., Floored provides tools that enable users to create interactive virtual environments by manipulating 3D data.
-Their software allows clients to modify elements within the model, such as removing or adding furniture and adjusting architectural features like walls and windows.
-The platform is utilized by commercial and residential real estate companies for development, marketing, and analysis purposes, and it also has applications in architecture, interior design, and the furniture industry.
-As of January 2017, Floored operates as a subsidiary of CBRE Group, Inc.
+Floored Inc. is a software company based in New York that specializes in 3D modeling software for the real estate sector.
+Founded in 2012 and previously known as Lofty, the company develops a platform that transforms complex 3D data into interactive virtual environments, allowing users to manipulate models by adding or removing elements such as furniture and walls.
+Floored's software is utilized by commercial and residential real estate clients for development, marketing, and analysis purposes.
+The company also serves the architecture, interior design, and furniture industries, positioning itself as a leader in 3D data capture and visualization technology.
+Since January 2017, Floored has operated as a subsidiary of CBRE Group, Inc.

 OpenGamma